 Google Alerts is a free tool that helps you monitor the web for mentions of your brand, client, or business across Google search, YouTube, news, and more.

 Tweetdeck is an online desktop app that lets you track and manage multiple Twitter accounts in one place.
-You can also monitor the tweets your clients have scheduled to send out, which can be extremely informative for understanding how their audience interacts with them online.
+You can also monitor the tweets your clients have scheduled to send out, which can be highly informative for understanding how their audience interacts with them online.

 Top Websites To Find Social Media Manager Jobs

 The Internet is home to thousands of job boards, many of which are focused on the marketing industry.
-If you’re looking for a full-time position or just starting out as a social media manager, you can use these sites to find vacancies that suit your skills and experience.
+If you’re looking for a full-time position or just starting as a social media manager, you can use these sites to find vacancies that suit your skills and experience.

 - Career Builder